History of Tennessee Volunteers football: Jeremy Pruitt era (2018–2020)

 After one of the most grueling searches for a head coach seen in college football, Alabama defensive coordinator Jeremy Pruitt was named the 24th head coach of the Tennessee Volunteers on December 7, 2017.
 The search began with then-AD John Currie leading the way.
 The day after Tennessee completed its 4–8 season with a loss to Vanderbilt, Currie was on the verge of hiring former Rutgers and Buccaneers coach Greg Schiano to be head coach and both parties had even signed a memorandum of understanding.
 The resulting backlash from fans, sports writers, and even gubernatorial candidates in the state to this news was immensely fierce.
 Tennessee fans all across social media scolded Schiano for his alleged role in the Jerry Sandusky scandal when he coached at Penn State in the 90s.
 Though the allegations were regarded as hearsay in court testimony, writers questioned Currie's decision to bring Schiano's background to the school in light of the university's recent Title IX lawsuit settlements the year prior.
 Both Currie and Schiano backed out of the MOI and Currie found himself on the hot seat following the botched hire.
 Currie then proceeded to interview Oklahoma State head coach Mike Gundy, but was turned down.
 Next was Purdue coach Jeff Brohm, who agreed to a deal with Currie, but Tennessee executives nixed the agreement and Brohm turned down the reduced offer.
 Currie then interviewed NC State head coach Dave Doeren and yet again was turned down.
 Now desperate, Currie rushed out to Los Angeles, California to meet with Washington State head coach Mike Leach.
 Before a deal could be reached, Currie was summoned back to Knoxville by chancellor Beverly Davenport where he was subsequently fired.
 Phillip Fulmer took over both as acting athletic director and the coaching search on December 1.
 Six days later, Fulmer hired Pruitt to be the Vols new coach.

 Josh Heupel era (2021–present)

 On January 27, 2021, UCF head coach Josh Heupel was named the new Volunteers head coach, following athletics director Danny White from Orlando to Rocky Top.
 Heupel oversaw explosive offenses during his time as a head coach at UCF and as offensive coordinator at Missouri and Oklahoma and brought his offensive pedigree to UT.
 Heupel signed a six-year contract with UT worth $24 million excluding incentives.

+On August 13, 2025, the university announced a 10-year deal with Adidas to return as the official supplier of footwear, uniforms, apparel, and sideline gear.
+The company had previously partnered with the university from 1995 to 2015, before Nike signed a 10-year deal of their own.
+The Volunteers finished the 2025 season with Nike, and the deal with Adidas went into effect prior to the 2026 season on July 1, 2026.